demisto/content/Packs/Jira/Integrations/JiraV2/JiraV2_description.md

 To use OAuth1.0 follow [this tutorial](https://developer.atlassian.com/cloud/jira/platform/jira-rest-api-oauth-authentication/) to get the Access Token.
 Authorizing using OAuth1.0, requires Access Token, Private Key, and Consumer Key.

 ##### 3. Private Access Token
 To use Private Access Token, follow [this tutorial](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html) to get Access Tokens.
-Authorizing using PAT requires Access Token Only.
+Authorizing using PAT requires Access Token only.
+Insert the generated token in the Access Token field.